-The crime statistics for the all three campuses were compiled from reports from the Alcorn State Police Department in cross-reference with the Claiborne County Sheriff's Department; the Jefferson County Sheriff's Department; the City of Natchez Police Department and the Adams County Sheriff's department (for the Natchez campus); and the Warren County Sheriff's Department and the City of Vicksburg Police Department (for the Vicksburg campus statistics).
+The crime statistics for all three campuses were compiled from reports from the Alcorn State Police Department in cross-reference with the Claiborne County Sheriff's Department; the Jefferson County Sheriff's Department; the City of Natchez Police Department and the Adams County Sheriff's department (for the Natchez campus); and the Warren County Sheriff's Department and the City of Vicksburg Police Department (for the Vicksburg campus statistics).

-The Main Campus has an average semester enrollment between 3200 to 5000 students.
+The Main Campus has an average semester enrolment of between 2400 to 3000 students.
 Currently, over half the students are residential students.
 Founded in 1871, Alcorn was the nation's first state-supported institution for the higher education of African Americans.
 Presently, there are five schools which offer programs leading to an associate degree, baccalaureate degree, master's degree, and other specialized degrees.

 The Natchez Campus has two colleges: a School of Nursing and a School of Business.
 Night classes are also offered in both schools.
-The Natchez campus has an average enrollment of 500 to 600 students who are primarily commuting from various counties.
+The Natchez campus has an average enrollment of 250 to 300 students who are primarily commuting from various counties.
 The campus security policies and procedures on the main campus apply to the Natchez campus.

-The Vicksburg Campus is a renovated facility that is located in the Uptown Vicksburg Mall.
+The Vicksburg Campus is located in the Thad Cochran Mississippi Center for Innovation and Technology (MCITY) at 1622 Washington Street Vicksburg, MS 39180.
 The primary purpose of the Center is to substantially increase the number of students, residents, and organizations utilizing the facilities to meet the educational, professional, cultural, and continuing education goals that are aligned with the Mission of the University.
 The campus security policies and procedures on the main campus apply to the Vicksburg campus.